dij0s/PETAL/thesis/bachelor_thesis.typ

 ==== Strategy Planner <strategy_planner>

 At this stage, every bit of information that is needed to establish a proper energy planning strategy is gathered into the conversational context (#ref(<conversational_state>)).
-The user's prompt has been broken down and analyzed with relevant data points and guidelines retrieved and processed.
+The prompt of the user has been broken down and analyzed with relevant data points and guidelines retrieved and processed.

 In the #ref(<intent_router>), the _intent_ field is defined to either be factual (requesting data) or actionable (seeking planning guidance, recommendations, or strategic advice).
 This distinction is crucial as it allows the agent to differentiate between the two tasks, the latter being more expensive in computational resources because of the extra complexity of correlating guidelines and data to concretize a strategy.